jadecobra/python_tdd_exercises/source/functions.rst

 Functions with positional and keyword arguments
 -----------------------------------------------

-We could also define functions to take in both positional arguments and keyword arguments
+I could also define functions to take in both positional arguments and keyword arguments

 RED: make it fail
 ^^^^^^^^^^^^^^^^^